HarithaSree74/redbus-/README.md

 # Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit
 ## Project Description
-This project automates the extraction of bus travel data such as  bustype, route, price range, star rating, seat availability using Selenium.
+This project automates the extraction of bus travel data such as route name, route link, bus name, bus type, departing time, duration, reaching time, star rating, price and seat availability using Selenium.
 It offers a streamlined solution for analyzing and visualizing data, empowering efficient decision-making and enhancing operational strategies in the transportation industry.
 ## Key Features
 - **State and Route Filtering**: Retrieve bus details by selecting a specific state and its associated route name.
 - **Price Range Customization**: Filter buses based on a user-defined price range for precise results.